cody-dot-js/codyaprice.com-legacy/content/blog/0010-cool-ui-tricks-click-passthrough-on-the-header/index.md

   The navigation blocks any interactions with the stars! 🙅‍♂️
 </figcaption>

+Bummer! 😢

+> How do we fix that!? 🧐

 ## Interactive Example Time ⏰

 Let's play around with some interactable examples!